-In the event of a conflict between the CA/B Forum Baseline Requirements and a Tunisian law, regulation or government order, TunTrust may modify any conflicting requirement to the minimum extent necessary to make the requirement valid and legal in Tunisia.
+In the event of a conflict between the audit schema and a Tunisian law, regulation or government order, TunTrust may modify any conflicting requirement to the minimum extent necessary to make the requirement valid and legal in Tunisia.

 This applies only to operations or certificate issuances that are subject to that Law.
-In such event, TunTrust will immediately (and prior to issuing a certificate under the modified requirement) include in this section a detailed reference to the Law requiring a modification of the CA/B Forum Baseline Requirements under this section, and the specific modification to the Baseline Requirements implemented by TunTrust.
+In such event, TunTrust will immediately (and prior to issuing a certificate under the modified requirement) include in this Section a detailed reference to the Law that presents a conflict with the audit schema requirement, and the specific modification to the requirement implemented by TunTrust.

-TunTrust will also (prior to issuing a certificate under the modified requirement) notify the CA/Browser Forum of the relevant information newly added to its CP/CPS.
+TunTrust will also (prior to issuing a certificate under the modified requirement) notify the relevant auditors of this audit schema of the relevant information newly added to its CP/CPS.

-Any modification to TunTrust practice enabled under this section will be discontinued if and when the Law no longer applies, or the Baseline Requirements are modified to make it possible to comply with both them and the Law simultaneously.
-An appropriate change in practice, modification to this CP/CPS and a notice to the CA/Browser Forum, as outlined above, is made within 90 days.
+Any modification to TunTrust practice enabled under this Section will be discontinued if and when the Law no longer applies, or the audit schema requirements are modified to make it possible to comply with both them and the Law simultaneously.
+An appropriate change in practice, modification to this CP/CPS and a notice to the relevant auditors of this audit schema, as outlined above, is made within 90 days.

-9.16.4 ENFORCEMENT (ATTORNEYS' FEES AND WAIVER OF RIGHTS)
+9.16.4 ENFORCEMENT (ATTORNEYS' FEESAND WAIVER OF RIGHTS)